hpc-cofc/example-runs/geology/WASS/README.md

 matlab -nodesktop -nodisplay -nosplash < ./test_pipeline.m > ./test_pipeline-batch-mode.out
 ```
+* submit the batch submission file (`run.slurm`) to the queue manager
+  * `sbatch run.slurm`
+* enter `squeue` periodically to see its status.
+It should finish in about 15 minutes.

 ### Interactive mode

 To run the test in interactive mode on a compute node, please enter the following commands in a terminal

-* request for time on a compute nodes
+* request for time on a compute node
   * `run-slurm-interactive.sh`
-* when the compute node is available, you will be logged into a compute nodes
+* when the compute node is available, you will be logged into a compute node
 * go to the directory containing WASS:
-  * `cd $HOME/gnu83/wass/test`
+  * `cd $HOME/gnu83/wass`
 * make a copy of the `test` directory.
 We are copying it to `test-interactive`, but you can pick any name
   * `cp -r test test-interactive`
+* go into the copy directory
+  * `cd test-interactive`
 * load up MATLAB and CUDA libraries
   * `module load math/matlab/r2019a cuda/10.1`
 * run the test by entering the following command
-  * `matlab -nodesktop -nodisplay -nosplash < ./test_pipeline.m > ./test_pipeline-batch-mode.out`
+  * `matlab -nodesktop -nodisplay -nosplash < ./test_pipeline.m > ./test_pipeline-interactive-mode.out`

 Please note that the compute node is reserved to you for the length of time you have requested.
 If you finish early early, please log out by entering `exit` on the command line.